Have you heard, “we are all psychic?”

 In this paper I have shown the incidence of lights in Pisces and forefront neptune influence in the charts of psychics, mediums, and clairvoyants.
 It occurs in their 7th charts.
 The 3rd house within that chart is clearly--with these examples and others I have seen--primary in demonstrating psychic sensitivities.

-Tables showing influence of lighted neptune to 8th and 9th houses were included, but results from them are not as clear.
+Tables showing influence of lighted neptune to 8th and 9th houses OR lights in Pisces were included, and results were suggestive that such influences also count as part of the significator for psychic abilities.

 Although not included in this paper, mercury in Pisces is also quite receptive.
 By itself it does not appear to represent psychics.